-Children, Churches and Daddies is published as often as we have enough material, so submit early and submit often.
-We publish biweekly to monthly.
-No racist, sexist or blatantly homophobic material is appreciated; we do accept work of almost any genre of poetry, prose or artwork.
-Do not send originals; include a SASE & bio with each submission.
-Any work sent to Scars Publications on Macintosh disks, text format, will be given special attention.
-There is no limit to how much you may submit at a time; previously published work accepted.
-All material submitted is eligible for printing not only in Children, Churches and Daddies issues, but also in any other publishing ventures of Scars Publications.
-Send all submissions, praises, questions and comments to:
+Children, Churches and Daddies is a magazine published as often as we have enough material, so submit early and submit often.
+The current publishing rate is one every three weeks to a month. • While no racist, sexist or blatantly homophobic material is appreciated, we do accept work of almost any genre of poetry, prose or artwork. • Do not send originals; include a SASE and bio with each submission. • Any work sent to Scars Publications on Macintosh disks, text format, will be given special attention. • There is no limit to how much you may submit at a time or whether the work can be previously published. • All material submitted is eligible for printing not only in Children, Churches and Daddies issues, but also in collection volumes or in our year-end poetry wall calendar. • Send all submissions, praises, questions and comments to:

-Children, Churches and Daddies, Scars Publications and Design, Janet Kuypers 3255 West Belden, Suite 3E, Chicago, Illinois 60647-2559 email address: c.c.andd@eworld.com
+Children, Churches and Daddies, Scars Publications Janet Kuypers, Editor 3255 West Belden #3E Chicago, Illinois 60647

-Chapbooks published in 1993: hope chest in the attic (chapbook and book), the gallery (computer program), knife, people today, dysfunctional family greeting cards, slate and marrow, dreaming of dandelions and ice cubes, addicted, new world order, gasoline and reason, the written word, the printed gallery, right there by your heart, rendering us, gabriel, magnolia christmas, how you looked then.

-Chapbooks published in 1994: paper backbone, winter prayers, looking through their window, games, order now, a (fe)male behind bars, two year journey, they told me their dreams, the window (book), city, it was a perfect house, pictures from a still life.
+Other chapbooks/books/computer programs printed by Scars Publications: hope chest in the attic (chapbook and book), the gallery, knife, people today, dysfunctional family greeting cards, slate and marrow, dreaming of dandelions and ice cubes, addicted, new world order, gasoline and reason, the written word, the printed gallery, right there by your heart, rendering us, gabriel, magnolia christmas, how you looked then. • Chapbooks/books from the 1994 Children, Churches and Daddies Poetry Chapbook Series: paper backbone, winter prayers, looking through their window, games, order now, a (fe)male behind bars, two year journey, they told me their dreams, the window, city, it was a perfect house, pictures from a still life, love letters, scratching, still had to breathe, wrinkles in the palm of my hand. • Copyright © 1994, Scars Publications, Children, Churches and Daddies.
+All rights of individual pieces remain with their authors. •